Conflicting Images of the Other in the South

 Still, the demonstrators are merely sitting quietly, singing or marching in silence.
 Why is there such rage on the white faces?
 Certainly, blacks are demanding equality and whites fear some economic loss.
 But furious, violent, out-of-control rage?

 Perhaps it is because the blacks aren’t “shuffling and jiving,” lowering their heads or stepping off the sidewalks to let them pass.
 Perhaps because they are no longer presenting the false persona of childish or contented servant.
 Perhaps it is because some are looking the whites directly in the eye for the first time in anyone’s memory, refusing to call them “sir.”

-I would propose that then (and, sadly, now) the whites, “crackers” or middle-class, were facing a profound dilemma.
+I propose that then (and, sadly, 60 years later) the whites, whether “crackers” or prosperous shopkeepers, were facing a profound dilemma.
 They could no longer successfully project self-contempt for their sexuality, their bodily connection to the old pagan gods, to Dionysus, onto the blacks.
 Forced to contemplate people just as self-controlled as themselves, and quite often more so, they faced an Other who was themselves.

 In another context, the Palestinian poet Mahmoud Darwish wrote:

 …and they searched his prison